 The couple have family from all over the world and felt that everyone needed their own space.
 To one side is the cottage, providing privacy, while the ground floor guest room is in the centre of the house.
 Some doors are widened and the house has a lift shaft making it suitable for older age residence.
 Upon entering the front door with its Georgian inspired portico, the occupant is greeted by a double height entrance hall and a long island staircase leading to the open first floor landing.

 Looking to the rear of the house, a bright open plan living space opens up - the family's vision of classical and modern.
 Living, dining and cooking areas are connected by floor-to-ceiling glass, leading to terraces overlooking the gardens.
-One wing houses the winter room.
+One wing houses the winter garden.
 The other is a library with panelled ceilings and bespoke interconnecting shelving.
-On the lower ground floor are the children's bedrooms.
+The children’s bedrooms are on the lower ground floor.
 These have direct access to the gardens and the outdoor pool.
 Cat adds: "Our kids are grown up now, so they have their own hideaway downstairs.”
-To the rear are storage and plant rooms.
-On the first floor is the master bedroom, bathroom and guest rooms.
-The protruding wings at the rear of the house allow the creation of two loggias, covered external galleries, which have created this real sense of privacy.
+At the rear are storage and plant rooms.
+The master bedroom is on the first floor, along with a bathroom and a guest room.
+The protruding wings at the rear of the house allow the creation of two loggias, covered external galleries, which have created a real sense of privacy.

 Sustainability

-The sustainability of a WeberHaus was important to the Mohrs, and the wood for their ÖvoNatur Therm building envelope was sourced from responsibly managed German forests.
-In addition, the family chose to install PV panels on the roof, an MHVR heat pump and an intelligent building management system to minimise energy consumption.
+The sustainability of a WeberHaus was important to the family, and that the wood for their ÖvoNatur Therm building envelope was sourced from responsibly managed German forests.
+In addition, the family chose to install PV panels on the roof, an MVHR system, heat pump and an intelligent building management system to minimise energy consumption.

 A conscious living experience

 "After moving in, I was amazed at the size and beauty of the house.
 There is nothing I would change, even now.
 I love living here so much.
-Despite its size, the house feels homely and comfortable," says Cat.
-The couple mentioned that they particularly enjoyed the process, the correspondence and transparency they received from the WeberHaus team, and always knowing what they were signing up for, which is quite rare in the building industry.
+Despite its size, the house feels homely and comfortable," Cat says.
+The couple mentioned that they particularly enjoyed the process, the correspondence and the transparency they received from the WeberHaus team, and that they always knew what they were signing up for, which is quite rare in the building industry.
 Cat's husband recognises that they have the best customer service and are happy to be living in an energy efficient home.
-She loves that they finally have a space where the extended family can enjoy each other's company.